adamchlus/adamchlus.github.io/_pages/research.md

 	new BeerSlider(document.getElementById('slider'));
 </script>

-Move the slider to compare natural color RGB and 3D RGB map of leaf mass per area.
+Move the slider to compare snatural color image and 3D RGB map of leaf mass per area.

 # Software